 Advertised as a comedy about “the difficulties of tolerance,” Nimby claims itself an apolitical film.
 An equal opportunity offender.
 But punching sideways is not the same as punching up.
 Mocking those in power is not the same as mocking those without it.

 Even the name, Nimby, indicates satire that’s not fully fleshed out.
 Originating in the 1980s, Nimbyism is the act of demanding that less than savory aspects of society be removed from the presence of more privileged people.
 Historically, this means social services, prisons, or breadlines.
 You know, working-class things.

 Conflating upper-class elitism with a desire to not have literal Nazis in modern society requires a brilliant political mind to make such satire work.
 Sadly, Nimby doesn’t qualify.

-It’s a film brimming with Nikki’s trademark quality directing, especially thanks to a talented multilingual cast and a terrific use of space with a limited budget.
-But it’s also painfully broad in its satire, uncertain what it actually wants to say, and so timid to make a point that it becomes a highly political film terrified of actually being political.
+On a technical side, Nimby has all the trademark qualities of Nikki’s distinct directing.
+Special thanks go to the talented multilingual cast and its terrific use of space on a limited budget.
+But where the film soars in craft, it’s also painfully broad in its writing.
+Uncertain what it actually wants to say, Nimby is so timid to make a point it politicizes itself further by refusing to take a stand.

 Upon arrival, it’s clear that this is a boondock that people leave for a reason.
 Nazis occupy the town square, viciously abusing refugees when they arrive at the poorly kept refugee center.
 Mervi’s ex-boyfriend is now one of the goose steppers himself, happily living up his part as a hateful cretin in a small pond.
 Her parents are in a polyamorous relationship with their close friends.
 Once word gets around of Mervi’s return and with whom, the local Nazi troupe decides to take matters into their own hands to make their mark in Finnish history.